Donald Trump’s civil fraud trial in New York heads to closing arguments after bomb threat

-NEW YORK (AP) — Donald Trump ’s New York civil fraud trial is back in session Thursday for closing arguments hours after authorities responded to a bomb threat at the home of the judge.
+NEW YORK (AP) — Donald Trump arrived for closing arguments Thursday in his New York civil fraud trial after authorities responded to a bomb threat at the home of the judge who moved this week to prevent the former president from delivering his own closing statements.

-The early morning police response to the Long Island home of Judge Arthur Engoron didn’t delay the trial.

-Trump arrived on time, declaring anew that it all was a “witch hunt,” and “election interference at the highest level.”
+Authorities responded to the threat at Judge Arthur Engoron’s home on Long Island, a court official said.
+The proceedings were not delayed.

-The leading contender for the Republican presidential nomination, Trump has repeatedly disparaged the judge in the case, accusing him in a social media post Wednesday night of working closely with the New York Attorney General “to screw me.”
+Trump, the leading contender for the Republican presidential nomination, has repeatedly disparaged the judge in the case, accusing him in a social media post Wednesday night of working closely with the New York attorney general “to screw me.”

+“At this moment the judge is not letting me make the summation because I’ll bring up things he doesn’t want to hear,” Trump said as he walked into the courtroom, characterizing the decision as “political interference.”

+“This is a case that never should have been brought,” he said.

+Trump said he was still hoping he would be allowed to speak, but his lawyer did not raise the issue before launching into his own closing argument.

-At 5:30 a.m. on Thursday, hours before the trial’s final day was set to begin, Nassau County police said they responded to a “ swatting incident ” at the judge’s home in Great Neck home.
+At 5:30 a.m. on Thursday, hours before the trial’s final day was set to begin, Nassau County police said they responded to a “swatting incident” at Engoron’s Great Neck home.
 Nothing amiss was found at the location, officials said.

 On Wednesday, Engoron had nixed an unusual plan by Trump to deliver his own closing remarks in the courtroom, in addition to summations from his legal team, after lawyers for the former president would not agree to the judge’s demand that he stick to “relevant” matters.”

-That would leave the last words to the lawyers in a trial over allegations that Trump exaggerated his wealth on financial statements he provided to banks, insurance companies and others.
-Trump said as he entered the courtroom that he was still hoping he would be allowed to speak.
+That left the last words to the lawyers in a trial over allegations that Trump exaggerated his wealth on financial statements he provided to banks, insurance companies and others.

+“Forty-four days of trial — not one witness came into this courtroom, your honor, and said there was fraud,” Trump lawyer Christopher Kise said.

 New York Attorney General Letitia James, a Democrat, wants the judge to impose $370 million in penalties.
 Trump says he did nothing wrong, didn’t lie about his fortune and is the victim of political persecution.